US officials: Ex-ISIS fighter entered US as refugee

 SACRAMENTO, Calif.
-(AP) — An Iraqi man arrested in California is accused of being a former Islamic State fighter and killing a police officer in Iraq after he qualified to be resettled in the U.S. as part of a refugee program.

-The case has drawn attention amid criticism by the Trump administration of the vetting process involved in the nation’s refugee resettlement program.
+(AP) — An Iraqi man accused of killing for the Islamic State entered the U.S. as a refugee after claiming to be a victim of terrorism, in a case drawing attention amid the Trump administration’s criticism of the resettlement program’s vetting process.

-U.S. officials plan to extradite Omar Abdulsattar Ameen, 45, to Iraq under a treaty with that nation.
-He made his first appearance in federal court in Sacramento on Wednesday after his arrest at an apartment building in the California capitol.
+Omar Abdulsattar Ameen, 45, was arrested in California on Wednesday and will be extradited to Iraq under a treaty with that nation, U.S. officials said.
+He made his first appearance in federal court in Sacramento after his arrest at an apartment building in the state capitol.

 Ameen left Iraq and fled in 2012 to Turkey, where he applied to be accepted as a refugee to the U.S., according to court documents.